Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Logical Error in VBA Code

 The ClsTxtBtn_Derived Class Module Code works perfectly for our earlier example.
-But, there is a logical error in the code and we will correct it in the later versions of the Code.
+But, there is a logical error in the code, and we will correct it in the later versions of the Code.

-The placement of the following lines of Code under the Case "TextBox is not in the correct location to place, because there is a chance that the Class Module Object will occupy more memory space.
+The placement of the following lines of Code under the Case "TextBox is not in the correct location because there is a chance that the Class Module Object will occupy more memory space.

 Case "TextBox"